Skip to content

 Pod Vape Kits

-Pod Vape Kits are of under £20, these pod kits represent a one-time investment.
+Refillable pod kits are of under £20, these pod kits represent a one-time investment.
 Unlike disposable alternatives, a 10ml bottle of e-liquid, priced between £3 and £4, delivers an impressive 3000 puffs, while a single-use device offers only around 600 puffs at approximately £5 per unit.
 Although pod kits require periodic pod replacements, usually once a week, this maintenance aspect may initially deter users accustomed to the convenience of disposables.
-However, the user-friendly operation and various additional benefits of renowned pod kits, such as the Vaporesso XROS 2, Vaporesso XROS 3, Uwell Caliburn G2, and Uwell Caliburn X, make the transition highly advantageous in the long term.
+However, the user-friendly operation and various additional benefits of renowned pod kits, such as the Vaporesso XROS 2, Uwell Caliburn G2, and Uwell Caliburn X, make the transition highly advantageous in the long term.

-Will the ban on disposables really stop teenagers from doing it?
+Will the E Cigarette Ban UK really stop teenagers from doing it?

 The surge in youth vaping is at the forefront of discussions surrounding the ban on disposable vapes.
 The Royal College of Paediatrics and Child Health expresses concern over the growing number of young individuals engaging in vaping and the potential long-term health consequences.
 TPD-compliant vape retailers are legally obligated to conduct online age verification and 'Challenge 25' age checks for in-person sales, facing fines of up to £2,500 if found selling to minors.
 However, a significant challenge lies in the presence of unregulated online and local retailers selling illegal devices, highlighting the need for regulatory oversight.